Low-Complexity Monitoring and Compensation of Transceiver IQ Imbalance by Multi-dimensional Architecture for

-The rough TX IQ skew estimation is via error output by CV-MIMO.
-However, the error is affected by many factors, such as IQ imbalance, OSNR, and so on.
-We mainly consider the effect of transceiver IQ imbalance and OSNR on rough TX IQ skew estimation.
+The TX IQ skew estimation is via the $S_{e}$ output by CV-MIMO.
+However, the error is affected by many factors.
+We mainly consider the effect of transceiver IQ imbalance and OSNR on TX IQ skew estimation.
 The OSNR is set to 13 dB, 18 dB, and 23 dB, respectively.
-The TX skew is fixed as 2.6 ps (1.5T/16 of 36 GBaud), and the scanning module scans the TX delay at T/16 intervals.
+The TX skew is fixed as 2.6 ps (1.5T/16 of 36 GBaud), and SDA scans the TX delay at T/16 intervals.
 The Tx and RX amplitude imbalance varies from -0.35 to 0.35.
-The TX and RX phase imbalance varies from -10 degrees to 10 degrees.
-The RX skew is set to -6 ps, 0 ps, and 6 ps, respectively.
-The TX Y pol skew varies from -6 ps to 6 ps.
-Fig.\ref{Fig.10} displays the relation between OSNR and rough TX IQ skew estimation.
-First, we can find that when the OSNR is fixed, the M(e(n)) is unaffected by RX skew.
-Second, at OSNRs of 18 dB and 23 dB, M(e(n)) is minimum at 1.74 ps (T/16 of 36 GBaud) or 3.47 ps (2T/16 of 36 GBaud).
-From the scan control rule, the rough TX skew estimation is 1.74 ps or 3.47 ps.
-This means the residual TX skew is less than T/16 of 36 GBaud after rough TX skew compensation.
-However, if the OSNR is lower, such as 13 dB, the M(e(n)) can not display the correct rough TX skew estimation.
-The reason is that the noise is the main influence on M(e(n)) instead of TX skew.
+The TX and RX phase imbalance varies from -10 to 10 degrees.
+The RX skew is set to -6 ps, 0 ps, respectively.
+The TX Y pol skew varies from -6 to 6 ps.
+Fig.\ref{Fig.10} displays the relation between OSNR and TX IQ skew estimation.
+At OSNRs of 18 dB and 23 dB, $S_{e}$ is minimum at 1.74 ps (T/16 of 36 GBaud) or 3.47 ps (2T/16 of 36 GBaud).
+From the scan control rule, the TX skew estimation is 1.74 ps or 3.47 ps.
+However, at the OSNR of 13 dB, the $S_{e}$ can not display the correct TX skew estimation.
+The reason is that the noise is the main influence on $S_{e}$ instead of TX skew.